 Students must take another nine (9) credit hours in upper level Economics or Math electives.

-PSAE 333-334 Constitutional Law I and II (2 semesters, 3 credits each semester) A systematic study of the Constitution and the doctrine of judicial review with special emphasis upon First Amendment rights, state-federal relationships, interstate commerce, criminal law, and civil rights decisions.
-The courses treat topics of interest to Catholics, such as abortion, state aid to private schools, and freedom of religion.
-Prerequisite for PSAE 334: PSAE 333.
+PSAE 333-334 Constitutional Law I and II A systematic study of the Constitution, the structures and institutions that it creates or recognizes, and the powers and rights that exist under it—with special emphasis on First Amendment rights, state-federal relationships, interstate commerce, criminal law, and civil rights, including treatment, specifically from a constitutional-law perspective, of topics of interest to Catholics, such as abortion, state aid to private schools, and freedom of religion.
+(2 semesters, 3 credit hours per semester)

-PSAE 336 Principles of Economics II: Microeconomics A continuation of the study of the science of economics with emphasis on Microeconomics: how the economy functions in terms of individual areas of activity.
-Studies free market concepts in contrast to other economic systems, supply and demand, profit, and production and distribution.
-The course will also explore specific problems concerning labor unions, agriculture, foreign trade, urban economic problems, and anti-trust regulations.
+PSAE 336 Principles of Economics II: Microeconomics Introduces microeconomics in the context of current problems.
+Explores how market mechanisms allocate scarce resources among competing uses; uses supply, demand, production, and distribution theory to analyze problems.
+Studies free market concepts in contrast to other economic systems, as well as profit, production and distribution.
+The course will also explore specific problems concerning labor unions, agriculture, foreign trade, urban economic problems, and anti-trust regulations while also situating microeconomic analysis in the tradition of Catholic Social Thought.

-PSAE 379 On Justice In this course, we will examine how various classical, medieval, and modern thinkers have defined justice.
-Their answers pertain not just to matters of positive law, but the way we conceive of natural, divine, and eternal law.
+PSAE 379 On Justice What is justice?
+This is one of the central questions of moral and political philosophy, if not the central question.
+In this course we will examine how various classical, medieval, and modern thinkers have defined and answered this question.
+Their answers pertain not just to matters of positive law but the way we conceive of natural, divine, and eternal law.
 Their understanding of justice is also bound up with their understanding of practical reason.
-Contemporary political problems stem in some way from rival conceptions of justice, so the resolution of those problems at the philosophical and practical level requires the correct conception of justice.
+Contemporary political problems stem in some way from rival conceptions of justice, so the resolution of those problems at the philosophical and practical level requires the correct conception of justice, both human and divine.

-PSAE 401 Natural law: Theory and Practice This course examines the principles of natural law and how they can be applied to contemporary public policy issues.
-The survey of principles of the natural law will be Thomistic in its approach, but will also review alternative accounts of natural law.
-It will consider the relationship between human nature and natural law, positive law and natural law, and whether the natural law can change.
-It will then examine how the principles of natural law to deliberate about contemporary controversies such as abortion, marriage, and religious liberty.
-Students should gain an ability to use natural law to deliberate about these issues with with Catholics and non-Catholics alike.
+PSAE 401 Natural law Theory This course examines the principles of natural law and how they can be applied to contemporary public policy issues.
+The survey of principles of the natural law will be Thomistic in its approach but also review alternative accounts of natural law.
+Students will consider the relationship between human nature and natural law, positive law and natural law, and whether the natural law can change.
+Students will then examine how the principles of natural law apply to contemporary controversies such as abortion, marriage, and religious liberty.
 Required of all majors.

-PSAE 428 Contemporary Political Theory The purpose of this course is to more deeply study the fundamental principles of political theory through a historical survey of contemporary political thought.
+PSAE 428 Contemporary Political Theory The purpose of this course is to more deeply study the fundamental principles of political theory through an historical survey of contemporary political thought.
 We will examine how each of the thinkers studied addressed enduring problems of political theory in his given historical context.
-In particular, we will focus on the themes of freedom, equality, the state, and the implications of religious pluralism.
+In particular, we will focus on the themes of liberty, democracy, totalitarianism, and the sexual revolution.
+While the study of political theory is good in and of itself, it is also hoped that this course will help students understand the maladies of modern politics, in order that they may apply themselves to remedying those maladies and contribute to the restoration of all things in Christ.

-PSAE 479 Jurisprudence and the Catholic Lawyer Such key areas as individual rights and constitutional interpretation regarding religion are examined through lecture and discussion of key contemporary legal issues.
-The course outlines the utilitarian character of modern jurisprudence and equips students with the understanding they need to adopt a genuinely Catholic legal perspective.
-Prerequisite: PSAE 311.
+PSAE 479 Jurisprudence and the Catholic Lawyer Such key areas as the meaning and source of law, basic themes in legal philosophy, individual rights, and interpretation of laws are examined through lecture and discussion of key contemporary legal issues.
+The course outlines the utilitarian character of modern jurisprudence and equips students with the understanding they need to inform an authentically Catholic legal perspective.

 PSAE 490-99 Special Topics or Directed Studies in Political Science & Economics Specially designed courses of readings in areas not sufficiently covered by another course already in the curriculum.

-PSAE 512 Senior Seminar and Thesis Direction of the student with his senior thesis, a major paper on a topic of his interest.
-The student receives instruction and individual assistance in the development of the topic, research methods, outlining, organizing, and writing a paper.
+PSAE 512 Senior Seminar and Thesis Direction of the student’s senior thesis, a major paper on a topic of interest.
+The student receives instruction and individual assistance in the development of a topic, research methods, outlining, organizing, and writing a paper.
 Students are required to defend their theses in an oral presentation.
+Required of all majors.